esrlabs/android-tutorial/session1/README.md

     '''
     ```

-1. Use the java plugin to create the jar file
+1. Use the java plugin to create the jar file.
+1. Make the build incremental.

 ###Things to watch out for
 - The default project structure of the java plugin